GrowinScala/Flipper/reader/README.md

 ### Module Structure ###

   ```
-  Reader/
+  reader/
+         ├── java/parser/extraction/
+         |                          └── ExtractorJava.java     ; Java interface for the API
+         └── scala/parser/
+                         ├── extraction/
-         ├── Extractor.scala       ; Handles the PDF parsing and JSON generation
+                         |              ├── Extractor.scala    ; Handles the PDF parsing and JSON generation
+                         |              └── FileHandler.scala  ; Handles the file inputs
+                         └── utils/
                                    ├── ImageProcessing.scala   ; Handles processing the image and extract its text
                                    ├── OpenNLP.scala           ; Handles the NLP (natural language processing) functionalities
                                    ├── POSTag.scala            ; Enum for the possible Part-Of-Speech tags to be used in when extracting values for keywords
                                    └── SpellChecker.scala      ; Handles the spellchecking operations to improve the OCR's accuracy
   ```

 ---